-Date Version Update Section 14 June 2020 2.0 Updated guidance on the need to self isolate if advised by the government's track and trace service 3.2 People who need to self- isolate 14 June 2020 2.0 Guidance on test and trace for workers and the need to keep a record of staff shift patterns 7.1 Shift Patterns and Outbreaks 14 June 2020 2.0 Guidance for workers travelling to and from work 4.1 Coming to work and leaving work 14 June 2020 2.0 Guidance on considering the security implication of any implemented risk mitigations 1.Thinking about risk4.6 Accidents, security, and other incidents 24 June 2020 3.0 Guidance on support bubbles and the need to self-isolate if anyone in your support bubble has COVID-19 symptoms 3.2 People who need to self- isolate 24 June 2020 3.0 Updated guidance on social distancing to reflect 2m, or 1m with risk mitigation where 2m is not viable is acceptable.
+Date Version Update Section 14 June 2020 2.0 Updated guidance on the need to self isolate if advised by the government's Test and Trace service 3.2 People who need to self- isolate 14 June 2020 2.0 Guidance on Test and Trace for workers and the need to keep a record of staff shift patterns 7.1 Shift Patterns and Outbreaks 14 June 2020 2.0 Guidance for workers travelling to and from work 4.1 Coming to work and leaving work 14 June 2020 2.0 Guidance on considering the security implication of any implemented risk mitigations Thinking about risk Accidents, security, and other incidents 14 June 2020 2.0 Removal of coverage of taxis as superseded by additional guidance issued by Department for Transport, N/A 24th June 2020 3.0 Guidance on support bubbles and the need to self-isolate if anyone in your support bubble has COVID-19 symptoms 3.2 People who need to self- isolate 24th June 2020 3.0 Updated guidance on social distancing to reflect 2m, or 1m with risk mitigation where 2m is not viable, is acceptable.
 1.1 Managing Risk Throughout 3 July 2020 4.0 Updated to include link to DHSC guidance on Test and Trace 7.1 Shift Patterns and Outbreaks 3 July 2020 4.0 Updated to discourage shouting/loud music 1.1.
 Managing Risk 3 July 2020 4.0 Updated to include guidance in the event of a local lockdown 1.
-Thinking about risk 3 July 2020 4.0 Update to the COVID-19 secure poster to reflect 2m, or 1m with risk mitigation where 2m is not viable, is acceptable 1.2 Sharing the results of your risk assessment Webpage 3 July 2020 4.0 Include guidance in the event of a COVID-19 outbreak in the workplace as section 7.1.2 7.1 Shift Patterns and Outbreaks
+Thinking about risk 3 July 2020 4.0 Update to the COVID-19 secure poster to reflect 2m, or 1m with risk mitigation where 2m is not viable is acceptable.
+1.2 Sharing the results of your risk assessment Webpage 3 July 2020 4.0 Include guidance in the event of a COVID-19 outbreak in the workplace as section 7.1.2 7.1 Shift Patterns and Outbreaks